Pangoraw/ber.gp/content/posts/tmux-same-session/index.md

 $ sudo chmod +x tmuxed
 ```

-We can finally edit our alacritty configuration file located at `~/.config/alacritty/alacritty.yml` to change the default shell used by alacritty:
+We can finally edit our alacritty configuration file named `alacritty.yml` located at `~/.config/alacritty` to change the default shell used by alacritty:

 ```yml
 # Shell